vishalkumar-09/Frndz-chat/README.md

 Receive Notifications & Use Protected Pages

-### 👨💻 Why Use/Build Streamify?
+### 👨💻 Why Build Frndz Chat?

 Sharpen full-stack development skills with advanced real-time features & authentication

-Deploy a polished, enterprise-ready language exchange/social platform

 Learn scalable patterns & best practices for team-based projects

- ### 🔥 Streamify is your go-to app for real-time video calling, chat, and social connections — built with the MERN stack for production-grade scalability 🚀
+ ### 🔥 Frndz Chat is your go-to app for real-time video calling, chat, and social connections — built with the MERN stack for production-grade scalability 🚀